gax1985/nation-state/History/Pre-Islamic Revolution.md

 Add a sentence about How warfare was fought before and after the cyber revolution (Iraq-Iran war fought with Soviet weaponry + artillary + tanks, Chemical Weapons etc...)

+> [!todo]
+> Research the effect of the Iraq-Iran war on the prevalence of computing technology in Iran.
+>

 1990 - Saddam enters Kuwait due to financial reasons